helluvamatt/OTAData/README.md

 ## Disclaimer

 This repository (and the data contained within) is neither affiliated with nor endorsed by anyone associated with the Oklahoma Turnpike Authority or the State of Oklahoma.

+## Contributing and License

+This repository (including all data) is released into the Public Domain.
+Please open an issue if you find any errors or omissions.
+Contributions and corrections to the repository should be submitted by pull request.